JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus.md

 <figcaption>Fig. 34 — <em>The temple sanctuary, with the “Court of Women” in the foreground, seen from the east.</em></figcaption>
 </figure>

 Fig. 34 shows the sanctuary enclosure of the Temple, surrounded first by a fence or soreg (with warning messages for non-Jews not to cross it), and then by a wall with towers and adjacent chambers for priestly offices.
 The semicircular steps lead to the gate called Nicanor's Gate, made of shining bronze.
-Some believe that this gate is the same one that [Acts 3:2](/en/Bible/Acts_of_the_Apostles/3#v2) calls “Beautiful Gate”, , but according to the description in _The Urantia Book_ ([UB 162:4.3](/en/The_Urantia_Book/162#p4_3)) the “Beautiful Gate” would correspond to the eastern gate of the sacred precinct.
+Some believe that this gate is the same one that [Acts 3:2](/en/Bible/Acts_of_the_Apostles/3#v2) calls “Beautiful Gate”, , but according to the description in _The Urantia Book_ (<a id="a273_485"></a>[UB 162:4.3](/en/The_Urantia_Book/162#p4_3)) the “Beautiful Gate” would correspond to the eastern gate of the sacred precinct.

 The courtyard in the foreground is the women's courtyard, where women were allowed access.
 The second courtyard, where the Sanctuary stood, was the priests' courtyard, where only men were allowed access.
 The Sanctuary, the immense building 60 meters high! that stood out in the middle of the entire city, was only accessible to priests and only for certain rituals.
 The immense entrance gate was covered by a large veil (not in the model) that hung on the outside.
 Similar veils were placed inside separating what was called the _sanctasanctorum_, a place reserved only once a year for the high priest, and where it was believed that God himself was present.